 On Site Attractions

-Wander amongst electric trains of the past
+Wander amongst trains of the past

 The Electric Railway Museum is home to the largest private collection of electric rail traction in the UK.
 Some of the items are either owned or on long term loan to the Museum whilst others are owned by other organisations or individuals but are permanently on display at the museum.
 Not all the items have been restored, some are in the process and others are stored pending restoration in the future.

-See our big trains in action throughout the day
+See our big trains in action

 On selected opening dates we will be operating some of the locomotives and other vehicles from the collection on live shunting demonstrations within the limits of our yard.
 These are for run for visitor entertainment and we are not able to offer any train rides to the public at present.